picklejw/SANDRA/README.md

 https://github.com/lumeohq/onvif-rs/pull/128

-** It's a little difficult to spot with contrast see object identification at bottom of gif
+** It's a little difficult to spot with contrast see object identification at bottom of gif.
+These events come from the cameras themselves I have no control over errors in identification but to be able to get notifications and process them on larger hardware like a GPU.
+Saves money on the home electric bill and with AI models being run on home servers it also saves some processing room for those actions.
 ![Kapture 2024-10-18 at 07 40 40](https://github.com/user-attachments/assets/1b9fe2b9-3ee5-4e6d-a7ef-987d6c80cfcb)